Spreckels Sugar Company

+The Spreckels Sugar Company was an American sugar beet refiner that for many years was the largest beet sugar producer in the western United States.
+The company was founded by the "Sugar King" Claus Spreckels and incorporated in 1896 in San Francisco, where the company was headquartered.
+Claus Spreckels and his heirs also operated extensive cane sugar plantations in Hawaii, which were run as the Hawaiian Commercial and Sugar Company, a large sugar refinery in San Francisco, the Western Sugar Refinery, and a beet sugar refinery in Watsonville, California, the Western Beet Sugar Company.
+However, of these operations, only the Western Beet Sugar Company was subsumed into the Spreckels Sugar Company.
+The other operations continued to run as their own independent companies.

+During the early years of the company, its largest operation was its beet sugar refinery in the company town of Spreckels, near Salinas, California, as well as sugar beet farming in the Salinas Valley.
+It later operated seven more factory locations and extensive sugar beet acreage in California and Arizona during its years of operations.
+Spreckels Sugar Company operated as an independent corporation until 1963, when it was taken over by American Sugar Company (later Amstar), and operated as a subsidiary.
+It was sold to Imperial Holly Corporation in 1996 and finally to the Southern Minnesota Beet Sugar Cooperative (SMBSC) in 2001.

-The Spreckels Sugar Company is an American sugar beet refiner that for many years was the largest beet sugar producer in the western United States.
-The company was incorporated in 1896 and originally headquartered in San Francisco, with its largest operation being its beet sugar refinery in the company town of Spreckels, near Salinas, California.
-It has operated seven more factory locations during its years of operations.
-As of 2025, the company is still in business as a sugar wholesaler to the food and beverage industry and is a wholly owned division of the Southern Minnesota Beet Sugar Cooperative (SMBSC).
-It has one remaining factory, located in the Imperial Valley town of Brawley, California, where the company is also headquartered.
-In 2025, SMBSC announced that they would be closing the Brawley factory during the following year and shutting down its Spreckels Sugar division.
+The company continued to operate as a sugar wholesaler to the food and beverage industry and was a wholly owned division of the SMBSC.
+A series of factory closures left one remaining plant in operation by 2009, located in the Imperial Valley town of Brawley, California.
+In 2025, SMBSC announced that they would be closing the Brawley factory during the following year and would shut down its Spreckels Sugar division.
+The company ceased operations following the summer 2025 sugar beet harvest.